Memorable moments from every year in Grammy history

 1959: The inaugural Grammy Awards

 On May 4, 1959, the first Grammy Awards were held in hotel ballrooms in Los Angeles and New York City.
 Running simultaneously, the black-tie events honored stars like Ella Fitzgerald, David Seville and the Chipmunks, and Domenico Modugno.
-Frank Sinatra was the most nominated artist of the night with six nominations in total, but he ended up going home with only one award for Best Album Cover on “Only the Lonely.”
+Frank Sinatra was the most nominated artist of the night with six nominations in total, but he ended up going home with only one award for Best Album Cover for his rendition of “Only the Lonely.”

 [Pictured: Ella Fitzgerald, First Annual Grammy Awards winner of the Best Vocal Performance, Female and Best Jazz Performance, Individual awards.]